Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Don’t share personal household items.
 Use hot, soapy water or a dishwasher to wash dishes and utensils.
 Don’t share towels or bedding with other people or pets who live in your home.
 Wash these items thoroughly after each use.

 Clean and disinfect objects in your isolation area every day.
 This includes areas you frequently touch and the bathroom you use.
 Your caregiver should clean other parts of the home outside of your isolation area.
 These include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets and bedside tables.
 Use a regular household cleaning spray or wipe.
-See CDC’s complete disinfection guide for more information.
+See the CDC’s complete disinfection guide for more information.

 When can you be around others after having COVID-19?